gacarrillor/AppendFeaturesToLayer/README.md

 Where to find the algorithm
 ---------------------------

-Once installed and activated, this plugin adds a new provider to QGIS Processing.
+Once installed and activated, this plugin adds a new provider (`ETL_LOAD`)to QGIS Processing.
-You can find it in the Processing Toolbox under `ETL_LOAD -> Vector table -> Append features to layer`.
+You can find the `Append Features to Layer` algorithm in the Processing Toolbox, under `ETL_LOAD -> Vector table -> Append features to layer`.

 Additionally, as an example, this plugin also installs a Processing model that uses `Refactor Fields` and `Append features to layer` algorithms.
 You can find the model under `Models --> ETL_LOAD --> ETL-basic-model`.
 This model deals with the temporary/intermediate vector layer that `Refactor Fields` creates and allows you to focus on your real target layer instead.
 Of course, your target layer should be editable.